RETURN to part 7

 A Ford engine and transmission, probably 100 years old:

-This and the other old things found in the area made me wonder if Kee had merely moved into an existing homestead originated by one of the Danish settlers and restoring it instead of building something new.
+This and the other old things found in the area made me wonder if Kee had merely moved into an existing homestead originated by one of the Danish settlers and restored it instead of building something new.

 Upon further research, I found that this homestead had actually been built by her grandmother's older brother, in 1847.
 The cabin definitely seemed very old.